niharzutshi/niharzutshi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on .
-Projects
+- 🔭 I’m currently working on Mastak Projects
-- 🌱 I’m currently learning .
-Data Analytics
+- 🌱 I’m currently learning Full Stack.
 - 👯 I’m looking to collaborate on ...
-Web Desiging, Product Development
+Frontend Developer, Product Development
 - 🤔 I’m looking for help with ...
 Mentor
 - 💬 Ask me about ...
 Technology, Investments, World Affairs
 - 📫 How to reach me: ... iamniharji@pm.me
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I love Masala Chai while coding!
+I love Chai while coding!
 -->